MichaelCruzCC/Azure-Networks-And-Protocols/README.md

 <b> The second type of traffic to observe will be SSH, once we connect and log in to the Ubuntu VM from within the Windows VM. </b>

 - First, check the Azure portal for the private IP address of VM-02, be sure to copy it.
-- Within the Windows VM, set your Wireshark filter to "ssh" or "tcp port == 22" and run Windows Powershell to SSH into VM-02.
+- Within the Windows VM, set your Wireshark filter to "ssh" or "tcp.port == 22" and run Windows Powershell to SSH into VM-02.
 - The Powershell command is "ssh *username*@*private IP address*
 - Say Yes to continue connecting, then enter the password for VM-02.
 It won't show your characters being typed out.
 - Run Linux commands such as "id", "uname -a", "pwd", "ls -lasth", "touch hi.txt"